 ITALIAN TEXTILE MACHINERY:

-The index of orders intake for Italian textile machinery compiled by ACIMIT, the Association of Italian Textile Machinery Manufacturers, for the period from October-December 2020 was down by 5% compared to the same period in 2019.
-The index value remained at 90.0 points (2015 basis = 100).
+The index of orders intake for Italian textile machinery, as processed by ACIMIT, the Association of Italian textile machinery manufacturers, for the period ranging from April-June 2021, was up 214% compared to the same 2020 period.

 The value of the index was attested at 150.7 points (basis: 2015 = 100), a result that was no doubt influenced by the comparison with a quarter, from April-June 2020, in which orders were obviously at a minimum, due to the Covid-19 pandemic.

 An analysis of the index of orders intake for the first six months of 2021 confirms a clearly positive business dynamic for Italian manufacturers.
 An overall growth rate of 122% compared to the first half of 2020 regarded both the domestic and export markets.

 Alessandro Zucchi, president di ACIMIT, comments: “The data are certainly positive, bearing witness to a renewed climate of confidence.”
 On the domestic market, in addition to a physiological rebound following the collapse in 2020, the boost generated by 4.0 incentives is being felt.
 “The push towards digitalization in the business sector,” adds Zucchi, “is being perceived as creating a competitive edge for the entire textile industry, especially here in Italy.”